mdholm/ed/_texts/Dialogue_Fielding_Swift.md

 ( 70)

 Swift.
-BECAUSE they are a pack of a&#017;&#017;es——but
+BECAUSE they are a pack of aſſes——but
-do not imagine that all do &#017o————a player
+do not imagine that all do ſo————a player
-that pretends to a ta&#017;te, perhaps, when he
+that pretends to a taſte, perhaps, when he
-has none——or a rabble of fa&#017;hionable people
+has none——or a rabble of faſhionable people
-may make a noi&#017e about him——as a mob
+may make a noiſe about him——as a mob
 often will do about nothing--but the few good
-judges, Mercury a&#017;&#017;ures me, hold his book
+judges, Mercury aſſures me, hold his book
-in the contemptible light it de&#017;erves.
+in the contemptible light it deſerves.

 Fielding.
-I fancy he owes the &#017ucce&#017;s of it to its
+I fancy he owes the ſucceſs of it to its
 not being understood.

 Swift.
 HE does moft certainly——the majority of
 the world are ignorant————and ignorance,
 whatever face it may put upon it outward-
-ly, is always conscious——the&#017;e, therefore,
+ly, is always conscious——theſe, therefore,
-place to their own account—what &#017;hould be
+place to their own account—what ſhould be
 put to that of the author——true, they do
-not understand him——but they never con&#017;ider
+not understand him——but they never conſider
-that he is not to be under&#017tood——in my opi-
+that he is not to be underſtood——in my opi-
-nion, any man who &#017;hould &#017;it down to
+nion, any man who ſhould ſit down to
-write——if, at the &#017;ame time, he was not ab-
+write——if, at the ſame time, he was not ab-
 solutely void of what is called the funny
-&#017;tile, might produce as good a Work——only
+ſtile, might produce as good a Work——only
 going

 ( 71 )
-going upon the &#017;imple principle, of putting
+going upon theſimple principle, of putting
 down whatever came into his head.

 Fielding.
 But it piques my pride a little————that
-my Tom Jones &#017;hould be cry'd down for &#017;uch
+my Tom Jones ſhould be cry'd down for ſuch
-an upstart——my Tom Jones that co&#017;t me &#017;o
+an upstart——my Tom Jones that coſt me ſo
 many years labour.

 Swift.
 FIELDING, this is no place to fear flat-
-tery——the fable of your Tom Jones, &#017;etting
+tery——the fable of your Tom Jones, ſetting
-aside its other merits, which are exce&#017;&#017;ive,
+aside its other merits, which are exceſive,
 is enough to put your fame beyond the
-reach of the contemptible extollers of Tri&#017;-
+reach of the contemptible extollers of Triſ-
 tram Shandy.

 Fielding.
-MR. Dean, I know you &#017;peak what you
+MR. Dean, I know you ſpeak what you
-think——and, becau&#017;e, this is a place where
+think——and, becauſe, this is a place where
-a man cannot be &#017;u&#017;pected of begging a far-
+a man cannot be ſſpected of begging a far-
-ther compliment——I do a&#017;&#017;ure you, by what
+ther compliment——I do aſſure you, by what
-I can learn——your mo&#017;t trifling pamphlet——
+I can learn——your moſt trifling pamphlet——
 nay, one of your letters to doctor Sheridan,
-contains more laughable matter than all Tri&#017;-
+contains more laughable matter than all Triſ-
 Tram Shandy.

 Swift